Dimers in piecewise Temperleyan domains: Double-dimer height function in polygonal domains

 \begin{lemma} If a simply connected domain $\om^\delta$ contains the same number of black and white squares then

 \end{lemma}

 \begin{proof} Note that $\pi \cdot( \#\lbrace corners\rbrace - 2) = \frac{\pi}{2}\cdot\#\lbrace convex\,\, corners\rbrace + \frac{3\pi}{2}\cdot \#\lbrace concave\,\, corners\rbrace,$ hence

-Recall that the height along boundary changes by $\pm \frac14$: if an edge has a black square on its left then the height increases by $\frac14$; if it has a white square on its left then it decreases by $\frac14$.
+Recall that the height along the boundary changes by $\pm \frac14$: if an edge has a black square on its left then the height increases by $\frac14$; if it has a white square on its left then the height decreases by~$\frac14$.
+Along each straight segment of the boundary of the domain the height function varies between two values.
+This pair increases (resp., decreases) by $\frac14$ if the boundary turns left along black (resp., white) convex square, and decreases (resp., increases) by $\frac14$ if it turns right along black (resp., white) concave square.
 Then

 since the height function on the boundary is well defined if the domain contains the same number of black and white squares (this is easily proved by induction on the number of black squares, starting from the case of a $2\times1$ rectangle). \end{proof}